 Related: Show your bravery with these songs about staying strong.

-The Suicide Squad music editors saved the best for last in the case of Grandson’s ‘Oh No!!!’
 Tackling issues of Millenial and Gen Z behavior with substance abuse, this crazy, high-octane track screams as the credits roll.
-Grandson is a Canadian artist who takes on many controversial issues, including politics, substance abuse, and environmental issues, and uses heavily distorted instrumentation to help drive home his message.
+Canadian artist Grandson uses heavily distorted instrumentation to help drive home his message.

 Related: If you feel stuck in a rut, listen to these being trapped songs.